Yue-Zhengyuan/Lectures/Classical_Mechanics/Intro_to_Linear_Algebra/2-Det_Change_of_Basis.md

 - Calculate the new components of the vector $v$.
 You can calculate $\mathcal{D}^{-1}$ using computers.
 Check if your result agrees with the figure.

-## Appendix: Geometrical Meaning of Determinant
+## Appendix A: Geometrical Meaning of Determinant

 ### 2D Determinant = Parallelogram Area